 Just the other day I was talking to a dear friend and fellow business owner about the crazy “modern life” race we’ve all seemed to enter ourselves in.
 It goes something like this:

-Wake up, jump/roll out of bed and slam into your day Eat something Rush around trying to get as much done as possible Compare yourself to others Eat something Attempt to check a few more things off your should-do list Beat yourself up for something you’ve forgotten to do Eat something Feel guilty for not getting enough done Feel like you’re a barely passable human and most likely failing at most things Check Facebook, Twitter and Pinterest Go to bed
+Wake up, jump/roll out of bed and slam into your day.
+Eat something.
+Rush around trying to get as much done as possible.
+Check Instagram.
+Compare yourself to others.
+Eat something.
+Attempt to check a few more things off your to-do list.
+Beat yourself up for something you’ve forgotten to do.
+Eat something.
+Check Instagram.
+Feel guilty for not getting enough done.
+Feel like you’re a barely passable human and most likely failing at most things.
+Check Instagram.
+Go to bed.

 Of course there are moments of joy and fun in there but more often than not our modern day pace sets us up for feeling like we just never, ever are getting enough done.
 It’s like we’re always working from a deficit.